MixinNetwork/mixin.network/docs/recovery/README.md

 - Current status:
   - ✅ Both buying and redeeming shares of XIN Node are available
   - ✅ All users' purchased shares have been automatically migrated to the new Mixin Network
-  - ⏸️ Profit distribution is still suspended due to the Mixin network migration.
-The profits will be paid retroactively when the migration is finished.
 - Notes: no action is not needed on the users' end.

 **BOX Exclusive Wealth Management**